 - Nature of the business

-- Background of the organisation
+- Background and financial flexibility of the enterprise or business

 - It works as a road map which provides a direction to the business